hectwilliams/Architecture/README.md

   -Wunder-prefix

-    Warns of undefined identifier prefixed with TARGET_OS is evaluated ( #if directive )
+    Compiler warns if undefined identifiers prefixed with TARGET_OS are evaluated ( #if directive )

   -Wdeprecated-objc-isa-usage

-    Warns about the usage of isa in Objectice-C ( isa is deprecated )
+    Compiler warns of isa in Objectice-C ( isa is deprecated )

   -Werror